| Title: | Estimation of Spatial Weight Matrices |

 The sampling procedure relies on conditional Bernoulli posteriors outlined in Krisztin and Piribauer (2022).

-The current W_priors
+W_priorThe current W_priors

-spatial weight matrix with zeros
+curr_wnumeric, non-negative by spatial weight matrix with zeros

 on the main diagonal.
-Depending on the
+Depending on the W_priors settings can be symmetric and/or

 row-standardized.

-spatial connectivity matrix
+curr_Wbinary by spatial connectivity matrix

-The current spatial projection matrix .
+curr_AThe current spatial projection matrix .

-The inverse of curr_A
+curr_AIThe inverse of curr_A

-The current log-determinant of curr_A
+curr_logdetThe current log-determinant of curr_A

-single number between -1 and 1 or NULL, depending on whether the sampler updates
+curr_rhosingle number between -1 and 1 or NULL, depending on whether the sampler updates

 the spatial autoregressive parameter .
-Set while invoking
+Set while invoking initialize

-or using the function set_rho
+or using the function set_rho.

-Should a spatial error model be constructed?
-Defaults to FALSE
+spatial_errorShould a spatial error model be constructed?
+Defaults to FALSE.

 new()